Chuniophoenix hainanensis

 Garden Applications

-Landscape Features:
+Landscape Features

-• Bushy in habit, its maximum height is only about 10-15 feet
+• Bushy habit, max height 10-15 feet.

-• Clustering growth pattern creates impressive displays
+• Clustering growth pattern creates impressive displays.

 8. Cold Climate Cultivation Strategies